WinVector/data_algebra/Examples/Arrow/CDesign.md

     Caught: extra incoming columns: {'ratio', 'z'}

-An important point is: for this arrow notation composition is not mere list concatination or function composition.
+An important point is: for this arrow notation composition is not mere list concatenation or function composition.
 Here is an example that makes this clear.

 ```python